geggo/gpyfft/README.markdown

 AMD has created a nice FFT library for use with their OpenCL implementation
 called:

-AMD Accelerated Parallel Processing Math Libraries http://developer.amd.com/libraries/appmathlibs/Pages/default.aspx
+AMD Accelerated Parallel Processing Math Libraries<br/>
+http://developer.amd.com/libraries/appmathlibs/Pages/default.aspx

 But it doesn't generate a set of kernels and hand them back to the user to queue